QRCS-CORP/QSTP/README.md

 ## License

+ACQUISITION INQUIRIES:
+QRCS is currently seeking a corporate acquirer for this technology.
+Parties interested in exclusive licensing or acquisition should contact: john.underhill@protonmail.com

+PATENT NOTICE:
+One or more patent applications (provisional and/or non-provisional) covering aspects of this software have been filed with the United States Patent and
+Trademark Office (USPTO).
+Unauthorized use may result in patent infringement liability.

 QRCS-PL private License.
 See license file for details.
 Software is copyrighted and QSTP is patent pending.
 Written by John G. Underhill, under the QRCS-PL license, see the included license file for details.